red-data-tools/red_amber/doc/DataFrame.md

 ##### `intersect(other)`

-  Select rows appearing in both self and other.
+  Select records appearing in both self and other.

   ```ruby
   df.intersect(other, :KEY)